 Next up was Neneh Cherry, always a safe bet even though the band managed to wreck Buffalo Stance.
 12 years ago I had a unfortunate episode with her siblings Titiyo and Eagle-Eye Cherry at Berns while attending a Neneh gig, I sure hope they don’t recognize me after all this time.

-The sun sets and it’s getting crowded, as roughly 25 000 people roam the forest.
-I noticed that the karaoke area was unusually crowded.
+The sun was setting and the forest was getting crowded, as roughly 25 000 people roamed the forest this year.
+While strolling around, I noticed that the karaoke area was unusually crowded.
 Of course I shrugged like Statler and Waldorf in The Muppet Show and moved on to grab a bite instead, but I later read that the commotion was due to a sudden appearance by Johanna Söderberg from First Aid Kit.
 I bet my chestnut falafel topped all that ruckus.

 The Cure at Way Out West Robert Smith and The Cure.